scheme-requests-for-implementation/srfi-209/README.md

 `enum-set-project`, one taking two enum sets, and one taking an enum type and an enum set.
 This library implements the latter version.

+The folded procedure in `enum-set-fold` is applied to the current set element and the state value, in that order.
+This follows the convention of the folds found in most Scheme libraries, in particular `(scheme list)` and `(scheme set)`, but seems to be the reverse of what the current spec requires.

 # Author

 Wolfgang Corcoran-Mathe